BrightABOH/BrightABOH.github.io/_posts/2024-07-26-sixblogpost.md

 ## Application Overview
-To enable the usability of the model, we developed a web application (**AI Auto Insurance Fraud Detection System**) in **Streamlit** to handle all the processes and the User Interface(UI).
+To enable the usability of the model, we developed a web application (**The Intelligent Auto Insurance Fraud Detection System**) in **Streamlit** to handle all the processes and the User Interface(UI).
 This AI-powered application can be found [here](https://autofrauddetection.streamlit.app)